sysal1280/passwords/README.md

 1. Download the installer from the Releases page

 2. Build from source using Qt Creator

-Install Qt 6
+  - Install Qt 6 and Qt Creator
-Open the project in Qt Creator
+  - Open the CMakeLists.txt file in Qt Creator
-Build and run
+  - Build and run the Release version
+  - Optionally use windeploy.exe tool to gather all DLL's and other system requirements into one directory for easy bundling and distribution.